December 19, 2025

 MRIs work by aligning the hydrogen molecules in your cells using powerful magnets.
 As the molecules absorb the energy from the radiofrequency waves, they emit a signal in response.

-If you are claustrophobic, you should also let your healthcare provider know.
-You may also inquire about using an open-MRI which, as its name suggests, is open on at least three sides.
-With no tunnel to fit into, open MRI scanners can accommodate more body types.
+There are several types of MRI available.
+If you are claustrophobic, you may inquire about using an open-MRI which, as its name suggests, is open on at least three sides.
+With no tunnel to fit into, open MRI scanners can accommodate more body types7.

 PET Scan

 During a PET scan, technicians inject a radiotracer agent into an IV (intravenous catheter).
-The radiotracer travels through your bloodstream including the area the PET is scanning.
+The radiotracer travels through your bloodstream, including the area the PET is scanning, enabling the production of detailed images of the area of interest3.

 When Is Brain Scanning Used?